Home > Sectors > Industry > Industry 4.0: choosing the right Internet of Things network

 • Cost : AVERAGE

 The latest standard in cellular networks, 5G is gradually being democratised in France.
 Few companies are using it yet, opting for tried and tested systems for industrial use, such as 3G and 4G.
-The range of these cellular networks can be long, and their data rates are particularly attractive for transmitting large amounts of data.
+The range of these cellular networks can be extensive, and their data rates are particularly attractive for transmitting large amounts of data.
 On the downside, the waves sometimes cannot penetrate the thick walls of certain industrial buildings.
 The classic problem of network coverage also arises: an isolated industrial zone is unlikely to benefit.
 What's more, 4G and 5G devices are relatively power-hungry.
 Finally, subscription costs should not be overlooked, as they can quickly add up when hundreds of objects need to be connected.

 Use cases : video transmission from a camera.
 A camera placed on a production line will send its images to a control room.

-• Scope : long (100 m to a few km)
+• Range : long (100 m to a few km)

-• Flow rates : high to very high (> 100 Mbit/s to several Gbit/s)
+• Flow : high to very high (> 100 Mbit/s to several Gbit/s)

 • Consumption : high